-Past festivals have attracted several thousand people to enjoy dance, music, poetry, films, and noted speakers; and to purchase paintings, fashions, foods, crafts, books, and furnishings.
+Past festivals have attracted/thousand people to enjoy dance, music, poetry, films, and noted speakers; and to purchase paintings, fashions, foods, crafts, books, and furnishings.
 Major speakers have included: Rev. Jesse Jackson, Baker Morton, Fannie Loe Hamer, Dr. Andrew Billingsly, and Rev. Channing E. Phillips.
-Beneficiaries of festival proceeds have included: the Inner Voices, the Norther Virginia Music Center, the Howard University Mississippi Project, the United Negro College Fund and Africare.
+Beméficiaries black

-The new town of Reston is special to its black residents.
+The new town of Reston is special to its/residents.
 Here is the challenge and opportunity to shape a community where all kinds of people can flourish and contribute-a place where everyone can grow, where the basic humanity and intrinsic worth of each individual is implicit in all the community's institutions.
-Reston Black Focus' annual Black Arts Festival is an essential element of the program for meeting this challenge.
-The festival also serves as an example to established communities of the positive impact that black people can have on the character of an urban community.
+Reston Black Focus' annual Black Arts Festival is an essential element of the program for meeting this clallenge.
+The festival also serves as an example to established communities of the positive impact that black people can have on the character of an urban community, of festival proceeds have included: the Inner Voices, the Northern Virginia Music Center, the Howard University Mississippi Project, the United Negro College Fund, and Africare.

-For further information, call: 437-5703, 471-9349, or 860-3971.
+For further imformation, call: 437-5703, 471-9349, or 860-3971.